 Your homeward flight should depart Entebbe after 15:00.

 Located in the eastern region of Uganda.

-There are two rainy seasons, with the short rains from late October to December, and the long rains from March to June.
+There are two rainy seasons, with the short rains from mid October to November, and the long rains from April to May.
 It still rains in the dry season and can be heavy, it just is not as regular as in the wet season.
 The horses are acclimatised to damp conditions, and to riders wearing all encompassing rain ponchos, so safaris are rarely postponed due to rain.

 This trip was much more than a holiday.
 It was a great cultural experience and an exhilarating adventure with lots of long canters.
 We all had a fantastic time!